raizen-analytics/data-engineering-test/solution/doc.md

 ## Extraction

-- downloadSheet
+- fetch_data

 One simple definition using the requests lib to get the url and write to a file.
+CURRENTLY using regular files (brazilian site took down)

-- getPivotSourceData
+- getPivotSourceData [DEPRECATED]

 A definition that uses xlwings lib to open the excel sheets as well as a macro sheet.
 Once they are opened (currently in quiet/invisible mode), two macros run,